 Go to: sportscoachuk.coachwisehub.com/store

 * Certificates of completion will be required as evidence when you attend the course

 Attendees must ensure they have a good working knowledge of the sport, the rules and the terminology of the game.

 Attendees must arrange to have access to a practical ice hockey coaching environment for the duration of the course

 Apply for your DBS check ASAP

-Complete the scUK e-learning modules and print your certificates
+Complete the scUK e-learning module and print your certificate

 Start to keep a Coaching Portfolio/Logbook